-Following morning chores, the children will join their respective classes for main lesson.
-After main lesson, snack and recess with their age-mates, EARTH students will gather together for the morning project.
+EARTH students will gather together following morning chores for their morning project.
 Depending on the block, this could be anything from gardening to working with horses.
 In the afternoon, the students will have one academic session, either math or English, working cognitively with the subject of the morning, and then an artistic or craft project also centered around the morning work.

 |9/4||8||Shelter||Stu||Constructing shelter to work in|